Lopseg/Jsdir/README.md

 #### If it's a windows OS need to configure both ruby and python global variables

-- Your path variable is probably already set if you used rubyinstaller

--- If not, please check this [discussion at stackoverflow.](https://stackoverflow.com/questions/26947427/how-do-i-add-ruby-to-the-path-variable-on-windows)
+- Your path variable is probably already set if you used rubyinstaller.
+If not, please check this [discussion at stackoverflow.](https://stackoverflow.com/questions/26947427/how-do-i-add-ruby-to-the-path-variable-on-windows)

 - For python check this [discussion](https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path)